When deciding whether or not to enter an award of alimony, spousal support, or separate maintenance, the New Jersey Courts consider numerous factors.

 New Jersey Alimony and Spousal Support Lawyers

-In all actions brought for divorce, dissolution of a civil union, divorce from bed and board, legal separation from a partner in a civil union, or an action for nullity, the Court may award one or more of the following types of alimony to either party: permanent alimony, rehabilitative alimony, limited duration alimony, or reimbursement alimony.
+In all actions brought for divorce, dissolution of a civil union, divorce from bed and board or legal separation from a partner in a civil union, the Court may award one or more of the following types of alimony to either party: open durational alimony (formerly known as permanent alimony), rehabilitative alimony, limited duration alimony, or reimbursement alimony.
 The Court weighs and considers the following factors:

 - the actual need and ability of the parties to pay;